bueler/p4pdes/c/ch8/README.md

 c/ch8/
 ======

-This directory contains scripts which runs codes from the book _PETSc for_ _Partial Differential Equations_ on a Linux cluster.
-This example might be useful as a suggestion for using a batch system on many-node machines, but users should expect to make modifications for their own machines.
+This directory contains scripts which runs codes from other Chapters of the book _PETSc for Partial Differential Equations_.

+These scripts demonstrate the use of a batch system on a Linux cluster, and they support the discussion of parallel scaling in Chapter 8.
+The scripts might be useful as a suggestion for using a batch system on other clusters, but users should expect to make modifications for their own machines.

-The particular settings are for a modest-sized Linux cluster `chinook` at the University of Alaska Fairbanks; see https://www.gi.alaska.edu/services/research-computing-systems.
+The particular settings are for a modest-sized cluster `chinook` at the University of Alaska Fairbanks; see https://www.gi.alaska.edu/services/research-computing-systems.
 Access to `chinook` is generally limited to UAF students and faculty.